vpipkt/pzsvc-exec/README.md

 	then call `$ go install .`

 To Run:
-	`GOPATH/bin/pzsvc-exec <configfile.txt>`, where <configfile.txt> represents the path to an appropriately formatted config file, indicating what command line function to use, and where to find Piazza for registration
+	`GOPATH/bin/pzsvc-exec <configfile.txt>`, where <configfile.txt> represents the path to an appropriately formatted config file, indicating what command line function to use, and where to find Piazza for registration.
+Additionally, make sure that whatever application you wish to access is in your PATH.
+Pzsvc-exec uses the creation of temporary folders as a way to keep from overwhelming the hard drive.
+Just placing your application in the `GOPATH/bin` directory will not work.

 ## Config File Format